blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Memes of Religions.md

 Hell, I'll tell you this was hard.

 I started like:
-- X Perspective of the Beliefs of Indians following the Vedas
+- X Perspective of the Beliefs of Indians following the Sanskrit Books of Knowledge

 But it sucked.
 Then I wrote it down like:
-- Vedic Hinduism (Beliefs of Indians following the Vedas)
+- Vedic Hinduism (Beliefs of Indians following the Sanskrit Books of Knowledge)
-- X Darshana of Vedic Hinduism (X Perspective of Indians following the Vedas)
+- X Darshana of Vedic Hinduism (X Perspective of Indians following the Sanskrit Books of Knowledge)

 Then I tried an alternative:
 - Islam (Submission)